Last Updated on 05/02/21 by quiltripping

 Frank Sinatra said it best when he sang “My Kind of town Chicago is”.
-If you are planning a first trip to Chicago, there are a wide range of sights and activities to choose from.
-Here is a list of my 25 top things to do on a Chicago 4 day itinerary (though I suggest spending more time in my favorite city if you can).
+If you are planning a first trip to the “Windy City”, there are a wide range of sights and things to do in Chicago for all interests.
+Here is my list of top 25 Chicago attractions in my favorite city.

 I grew up in Chicago and spent my formative years there.
 Even though I have been away for half my life now, I still think of it as home and go back to visit a few times each year.
 There is always plenty for me to do and see on my visits, whether it’s going back to some of my favorite sights or trying something new.

 For the visitor, Chicago is an easy destination to tour.
-You can easily get from the airport to the downtown “Loop” area on inexpensive public transportation and then many of the most popular attractions are within walking distance.
+You can easily get from the airport to the downtown “Loop” area on inexpensive public transportation and then many of the most popular attractions and best things to do in Chicago are all within walking distance.

 How to get from the Chicago airport to downtown